History of Iran; Pre-Islam & Post-Islam

 In the history of Iran, the Islamic period begins with the fall of the Sassanid empire and the victory of the Arabs.
 The Arab conquest of Persia brought about major changes in various aspects, including social, religious, and political.
 For this reason, many experts use the term “Islamic Period” to describe Iranian history after Islam.

-What were the major wars that took place in ancient ran?
+What were the major wars that took place in ancient Iran?

-The Battle of the Persian Gate between Iran and the Greeks in 330 BC and the Roman–Persian Battle of Emesa in 272 AD were two major battles in ancient Iran.
+Two major battles in ancient Iran were the Battle of the Persian Gate between Iran and the Greeks in 330 BC and the Roman–Persian Battle of Emesa in 272 AD.

 Leave a Reply